Loose Legendrian embeddings in high dimensional contact manifolds: Abstract

 \section{Abstract}

-We give an h-principle type result for a class of Legendrian embeddings in contact manifolds of dimension at least $5$.
+We give an $h$--principle type result for a class of Legendrian embeddings in contact manifolds of dimension at least $5$.
 These Legendrians, referred to as loose, have trivial pseudo-holomorphic invariants.
-We demonstrate they are classified up to ambient contact isotopy by smooth embedding class equipped with an almost complex framing.
+We demonstrate they are classified up to Legendrian isotopy by their smooth isotopy class equipped with an almost complex framing.
 This result is inherently high dimensional: analogous results in dimension $3$ are false.